Bruce, how did you make the transition from being an SEO consultant to an SEO agency?

 From there, I grew [successfully] because I knew how to set things up.
 If I was going international, I knew we had to have a local office with local managers, wherever we established an office.

-The managers of the local offices are motivated at least partly by equity in their local offices.
+The managers of the local offices are motivated at least partly by the equity in their local offices.
 Note that each office is separately incorporated.
-We licence the Bruce Clay name to the foreign offices.
+We license the Bruce Clay name to the foreign offices.

 - Requirements for education

 Additionally, our existing setup is better for tax purposes than a franchising arrangement would be.

 [At this point we digressed into some discussion about Matt wanting to fight international spam more this coming year, and something to do with foreign language blacklists…]

 How did you handle hiring employees for Bruce Clay, and what are some of the struggles entrepreneurs have with this?